 Dwight D. Eisenhower

 Originally, Eisenhower served the US Army during World War I as a lieutenant, but never saw the battlefield.
 In World War II, he achieved the role of Supreme Allied Commander in Europe.
-Under his lead, the Allies successfully executed the Normandy invasion.
+Under his leadership, the Allies successfully executed the Normandy invasion.
 He also led his troops to repel the Axis forces’ presence in North Africa.
-Towards the end of his army career, he became General of the Army and then became POTUS in 1952.
+Towards the end of his Army career, he became General of the Army and then became POTUS in 1952.

 John F. Kennedy

 Kennedy enlisted as an ensign in the US Navy during World War II despite a lower back injury preventing him from service in the army.
-In 1943, he was commander of the PT-109, a patrol torpedo boat.
+In 1943, he was the commander of the PT-109, a patrol torpedo boat.
 After a Japanese destroyer rammed and wrecked the boat, and with him and his men stranded in the open sea, Kennedy successfully led his men to a nearby island three miles away.
 He received the Navy and Marine Corps medal and the Purple Heart for his bravery.

 George H.W.
 Bush

 President Bush Sr. enlisted into the Navy as a naval aviator after he turned 18.
 He became one at 19, the youngest ever in that era.
 He flew 58 combat missions during WWII, even surviving a shot down which destroyed his plane.
-Bush received the Distinguished Flying Cross, three Air Medals, and the Presidential Unit Citation awarded San Jacinto.
+Bush received the Distinguished Flying Cross, three Air Medals and the Presidential Unit Citation awarded San Jacinto.

 Celebrate the Holiday

 It’s fascinating to learn about the heroics and services that several of our presidents have shown in their service when the country needed them.
 Celebrate Presidents’ Day this month and remember the military presidents that served a hand in fighting for our nation.
 Come into The Surplus Store this month for flags, pins, stickers, and patches to commemorate the holiday.